Jonty-Lees/Jonty-Lees/README.md

 - 👋 Hi, I’m @Jonty-Lees
-- 👀 I’m interested in music
+- 👀 I’m interested in software, music and cooking.
+I love to create
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently researching more on Python, Data-Visualisation, React.js front end skills
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me lees.jonty@gmail.com

 <!---